-Some varieties such as low-growing yellow flowered variety in early spring but the bulk of daylilies blooms in June and July with a few blooming later in the season.
+Some varieties such as low-growing yellow-flowered variety in early spring but the bulk of daylilies bloom in June and July with a few blooming later in the season.
 Southern gardeners often get two crops of bloom from their daylilies.

 ls it Possible to Grow Daylilies from Seeds?

 Yes.
 Planted and cared for as any other seed-grown perennial daylilies produce flowers in about three years.